SWVG was founded in 1989. Since 2019 we have been a Charitable Incorporated Organisation, charity number 1183558.

-Most of what we do is planned and managed directly by members, working in the following sub-groups:
+Most of what we do is planned and managed directly by volunteers working in groups.

-Our Events Groups (one in Winchester and one in Southampton) organise activities such as concerts, theatrical performances, talks, dinners and sponsored walks to raise funds and awareness of the plight of destitute asylum seekers
+Our Events Groups (one in Winchester and one in Southampton) organise activities such as concerts, theatrical performances, talks, dinners and sponsored walks to raise funds and awareness of the plight of asylum seekers.

-The experienced Training Group provides a Training Programme for all new recruits.
-We also provide specific tailor-made training sessions for visitors and other members in response to their expressed learning needs.
-In addition, when requested, we have provided training for volunteers in other charities who are working with people seeking asylum.
+The Training Group provides a training programme for new volunteers.
+We also provide tailor-made training for visitors and other members in response to their needs.
+We have provided training for volunteers in other charities who are working with people seeking asylum.